ABRG-Models/morphologica/README.coding.md

 ## morph::Vector

-An extension of std::array to make a class for mathematical vector manipulation in N dimensions.
+This is an extension of std::array to make a class for mathematical vector manipulation in N dimensions.

 While you *can* just store your vectors in std::array, here are 15